-A-1: Illinois Medicaid Requirements
+Appendix A-1: Illinois Medicaid requirements

-Illinois Medicaid Requirements
+Illinois Medicaid requirements

-All Prescribing Providers must be enrolled in the IL Medicaid Program.
+All prescribing providers must be enrolled in the IL Medicaid Program.

-Automatic Refills
+Automatic refills

 Pharmacies in Prime's Illinois Medicaid Network are not allowed to use automatic refills.
-Pharmacies must verify that all Prescription Drug Services refills are initiated by a request from the Prescribing Provider, Covered Person, or other person acting as an agent of the Covered Person, for example, a family member.
-Any Prescription Drug Services with remaining authorized refills do not constitute a request to refill the prescription.
-The Illinois Department of Healthcare and Family Services (HFS) will not reimburse a Pharmacy for any Prescription Drug Service that has been filled using an automatic refill process.
-The Pharmacy must reverse claims for Prescription Drug Services that have been filled using automatic refill and inadvertently billed to HFS.
+Pharmacies must verify that all prescription drug services refills are initiated by a request from the prescribing provider, covered person or other person acting as an agent of the covered person, for example, a family member.
+Any prescription drug services with remaining authorized refills do not constitute a request to refill the prescription.
+The Illinois Department of Healthcare and Family Services (HFS) will not reimburse a Pharmacy for any prescription drug service that has been filled using an automatic refill process.
+The Pharmacy must reverse claims for prescription drug services that have been filled using automatic refill and inadvertently billed to HFS.
+The auto refill prohibition does not apply to medications that are dispensed to residents of LTC facilities or community-based living arrangements such as CILA, SLF or sheltered care facilities.

-Prime will be able to process prorated claims and synchronize fills for Illinois Medicaid Covered Persons when the Pharmacy fulfills the synchronization claim submission requirements, as follows:
+Prime will be able to process prorated claims and synchronize fills for Illinois Medicaid covered persons when the Pharmacy fulfills the synchronization claim submission requirements, as follows:

-- The copay proration will be based on the benefit maximum days' supply of 34 - Drugs eligible for synchronization are maintenance drugs - Compounds are excluded - DEA Schedule II, III, IV and V are all excluded - A Submission Clarification Code (SCC) is required; valid SCC codes are 47 and 48
+- The copay proration will be based on the benefit maximum days' supply of thirty-four (34) - Drugs eligible for synchronization are maintenance drugs - · Compounds are excluded - DEA Schedule II, III, IV and V are all excluded - A submission clarification code (SCC) is required; valid SCC codes are 47 and 48